JinYang88/LogZip/README.md

 # logzip

 An efficient compression tool specific for log files.
 It compresses log files by utilizing the inherent structures of raw log messages, and thereby achieves a high compression ratio.
-Details can be seen in [this](link) paper.

 ## Prerequisites